Q: When do I need to send my request for the FBI report?

 Q: Are attorneys exempt from pre-license requirements?

 A: No, attorneys must complete the same requirements as all other applicants.
-If the attorney completed a total of six (6) credit hours in Contracts I, Property I, Property II and other real estate designated courses in law school, these hours may be used to fulfill their education requirements for the sales associate license.
+If the attorney completed a total of six credit hours in Contracts I, Property I, Property II and other real estate designated courses in law school, these hours may be used to fulfill their education requirements for the sales associate license.
 The applicant will need to obtain a transcript from law school to provide to the Commission.
-If there are any questions regarding acceptability of a particular course, please fax a copy of the transcript to the Commission office for review.
-Be sure to include contact information and your question on the fax cover sheet.

 Q: What is required as proof of completion of high school?

-A: A copy of the high school diploma, GED, high school transcript, or a copy of a college degree or transcript from a college or university showing completion of at least twenty (28) credit hours.
+A: A copy of the high school diploma, GED, high school transcript, or a copy of a college degree or transcript from a college or university showing completion of at least 28 credit hours.
 Information printed from a website is not considered acceptable proof.

 Q: What if I did not graduate from a high school in the United States?